Compare any two graphics cards:

 Intro

-Compare all of that to the GeForce GT 440 1.5GB, which uses a 40 nm design. nVidia has set the core frequency at 594 MHz.
-The GDDR3 RAM works at a speed of 900 MHz on this card.
+Compare all of that to the GeForce GT 440 1.5GB, which makes use of a 40 nm design. nVidia has clocked the core frequency at 594 MHz.
+The GDDR3 memory is set to run at a frequency of 900 MHz on this model.
 It features 144 SPUs as well as 24 TAUs and 24 Rasterization Operator Units.

 Display Graphs